ExtremumAI/Whisper/README.md

 # Whisper: Simple Semantic Guidance for Multi-Granularity Medical Image Understanding

-Whisper jointly learns image-level classification and patch-level subtype discovery by bridging medical text embeddings with visual patch features through cross-modal attention.
+Whisper jointly learns image-level classification and patch-level subtype clustering by bridging medical text embeddings with visual patch features through cross-modal attention.
 It requires only a single medical term per class, with no pretraining or image-text paired data.

 ## Installation